Scan to download

 Web3 gaming and NFT analytics platform Helika completed $4 million in financing, led by Diagram Ventures, with follow-on investments from Distributed Capital, Sfermion, Big Brain Holdings, Builder Capital, and Sparkle Ventures.

-It is reported that Helika provides real-time analytics and attracts new users for game studios and popular NFT series.
-Helika focuses on comprehensive analysis of Web2, in-game, on-chain, and social media data, helping top Web3 brands like Yuga Labs and Treasure understand their communities, increase user acquisition and engagement, and drive overall growth through data-driven approaches.
+It is reported that Helika can provide real-time analytics and attract new users for game studios and popular NFT series.
+Helika focuses on comprehensive analysis of Web2, in-game, on-chain, and social media data, helping top Web3 brands like Yuga Labs and Treasure understand their communities, increase user acquisition and engagement, and drive overall growth through data-driven methods.
 (Source link)

 2. Crypto payment project FLUUS completes $600,000 Pre-Seed round financing